pseudo-su/php-service-template/README.md

     - Dashboard - Grafana cloud (grafana)
 - Testing
   - Generate OpenAPI specs from blackbox tests
-  - Use OpenAPI and/or AsyncAPI specs in blackbox tests
+  - Use OpenAPI and/or AsyncAPI specs in integration tests
-- Setup vscode so works out of the box
+- Setup default vscode settings.json so works out of the box for debugging
-  - Debugging